 ECMWF works with the European Commission in a variety of ways.

 ECMWF receives funding from the EU's Framework Programme (H2020) for a number of projects.
-ECMWF currently coordinates two projects: ERA-CLIM2, conducting research on reanalyses, and ESCAPE, which is part of ECMWF's Scalability Programme.
-In addition, we are co-coordinating the ESiWACE project with the German Climate Computing Centre (DKRZ).
+ECMWF currently coordinates the CoCO2 project, building a prototype system for a Copernicus CO2 service, and the ESCAPE-2 project, which is part of ECMWF's Scalability Programme.
+In addition, we are co-coordinating the ESiWACE2 project with the German Climate Computing Centre (DKRZ).

 ECMWF is a partner in many more projects, which today constitute a significant fraction of the Centre's research activities.